 “Orlando!
 I love you, Orlando!
 SeaWorld and Disney!
 Putt-putt golfing!”

-The city is played as a punchline, but like Elder Price, millions of people (Mormon and otherwise) find Orlando plenty inviting, what with the warm climate and the state charging no income tax, inheritance tax, or estate tax.
+The city is played as a punchline, but like Elder Price, millions of people (Mormon and otherwise) find Orlando plenty alluring, what with the warm climate and the state charging no income tax, inheritance tax, or estate tax.
 (Locals also get steep discounts at those theme parks, which appeals to some, probably more so to families with kids.)

 The metropolitan area population has increased by about 20 percent since the 2010 Census, to some 2.7 million, making it the third-largest metro area in Florida and the seventh-largest in the Southeast.

 According to the Orlando Economic Partnership (OEP), the city has added more than 1,000 people per week since before 1950, making it one of the fastest-growing regions in the country for decades now.

 All those newcomers have heated up the housing market.

 - As of June, the median home listing price is $401,900, up 26.5 percent year-over-year, according to Realtor.com.

 - The median home sale price was $385,000, up 21 percent year-over-year, per Realtor.com.

 - Median days on market in June 2022 was 42, down 4 days year-over-year.

 - Median rent on a single-family home in June was $1,953, up 13.9 percent year-over-year.